WHO IS A US HIGH SCHOOL STUDENT?

 The thousands of high school students who have joined us in the past report that UCLA Summer Sessions is an invigorating and unforgettable experience academically, culturally, and socially, and we hope to see you this summer.

-Summer Sessions is a unique opportunity to advance your academic career while still in high school.
-You get the chance to study and socialize among America's finest group of undergraduates.
+Summer Sessions is a unique opportunity to advance your academic career.
 During the summer, many academic courses that make up UCLA's regular curriculum are offered in two sessions, Session A and Session C .
 With over 100 courses to choose from, including online courses, you can have an unforgettable summer no matter where you are.

 PRECOLLEGE SUMMER INSTITUTES